Take action to prevent misunderstandings escalating.

 “Conflict is an inevitable part of the human condition.
 It sounds counter intuitive, but you can make conflict - or the potential for conflict - constructive.
 Even healthy.”

 Intervention does not follow a set pattern, like the more traditional mediation.
-It involves negotiation, with a neutral facilitator.
+It can involve negotiation, with Kate as a neutral facilitator.
+Or, depending on your needs, it can involve Kate investigating a matter then reporting with her objective findings and making recommendations on what to do next.
 Kate will guide you through a process that is tailored to your organisation’s needs.
 You are responsible for the outcome, without the need for lawyers.

 Intervention can be whenever you need it.
 It’s particularly useful where: